 |R1: FTP traffic > Limit the bandwidth to 1 Mbps|

-You can define a traffic policy using one or more rules.
-For example, we can define a traffic policy P1 that has two rules, R1 and R2:
+A traffic policy can be defined using one or more rules.
+For example, a traffic policy P1 can be defined with two rules, R1 and R2:

-For a traffic policy to take effect, you apply it to a specific direction of traffic on a specific network interface.
+For a traffic policy to take effect, apply the policy to a specific direction of traffic on a specific network interface.
 Here is an example:

 There are many different types of traffic policies, each with its different use and limitations.
 Several of the policies supported by the EdgeOS CLI are discussed below.